diegopontes87/rock_weather/README.md

 Welcome.

-This Flutter Project has the goal to deliver a hibrid mobile app (Android and IOS), consuming the [Weather API](https://openweathermap.org/api) for 4 specfic cities.
+This Flutter Project has the goal to deliver a hybrid mobile app (Android and IOS), consuming the [Weather API](https://openweathermap.org/api) for 4 specfic cities.

 - São Paulo